bainco/BluetoothExtension/README.md

 ## Connecting to the computer
 Before using the Bluetooth extension, the bluetooth device must be connected your computer or else your devices can't be found in NetLogo.
 ### Mac
-1. Go to System Preferences and click on Bluetooth
+1. Go to System Preferences and click on "Bluetooth"
 2. Find your device on the list of Bluetooth devices and click connect
 3. Enter the passkey if needed
 ### Windows
+1. Open up Settings and click on "Bluetooth & other devices"
+2. Add a discoverable Bluetooth device and click connect
+3. Enter the passkey if needed and wait for Windows to say your device is ready to go

 ## Converting code from the Arduino extension for the Bluetooth extension
 The setup process for using the Bluetooth extension is fairly similar to the process of setting up the Arduino extension.
 If a project is already compatible with the Arduino extension, a find and replace of `arduino` to `bluetooth` will work for the most part.